 The Beetle's original battlesuit was trashed after an encounter with Iron Man.
 Shortly afterward he designed a more sophisticated suit.
 He hired the Ringer so that he could analyze Spider-Man's fighting style and strategies and program them into his battle computer.
 Unfortunately for him, he put a vital system right on his helmet and Spider-Man snapped it off causing the suit to shut down.

 Beetle would spend several years being beaten by Spider-Man, Iron Man and Daredevil.
+He would form the Sinister Syndicate with fellow criminal Speed Demon, Rhino, Hydro-Man, and Boomerang.
 The Beetle's armor was upgraded by Justin Hammer (one of his regular employers) and thus brought him to the attention of Iron Man during Demon in a Bottle and later during his Armor Wars.
 None of his Mark II armors would last long after the original was negated.

 Abner came to the attention of Baron Zemo who was organizing a new Masters of Evil.
 When the majority of the worlds heroes sacrificed themselves to stop Onslaught, the Masters of Evil came up with the idea to impersonate a new team of Heroes.
 They became the Thunderbolts.
 Abner took up the identity of MACH-I. Their plan was to gain the trust of the people and gain access to sensitive equipment that would help them take over the world.
 During their time as Heroes many of the Masters of Evil started to like the admiration and respect they were earning in their new roles.